-On the show that day, Emeril Lagasse was one of her guests.
+One of her guests that day was Emeril Lagasse was one of her guests.
 He made the most delicious looking pumpkin risotto that I’ve ever seen.
-As soon as I got home, I had to tweak my own risotto recipe to incorporate the tips that I learned from the show.
+And, he offered lots of great tips for making perfect risotto every time.
+Here’s a clip from the show.

 The Perfect Risotto